devlooped/nugetizer/README.md

 ### IDE Integration Early Preview

-Install the following VSIX from the evergreen CI URL: [http://bit.ly/nugetizer3000](http://bit.ly/nugetizer3000)
+Install the following VSIX from the evergreen CI URL: [NuGetizer 3000 for VS2015](http://bit.ly/nugetizer2015) or [NuGetizer 3000 for VS2017](http://bit.ly/nugetizer2017)